 Jobs – Slovak Republic expand

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In the Slovak Republic, the percentage of the labour force that has been unemployed for a year or longer is currently at nearly 8.7%, one of the highest rates in the OECD where average unemployment is of 3.1%.
+In the Slovak Republic, the percentage of the labour force that has been unemployed for a year or longer is currently at nearly 8.9%, much higher than the OECD average of 2.7%.
 There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-In the Slovak Republic the long-term unemployment rate for men is slightly higher than for women, at respectively 8.8% and 8.5%.
+In the Slovak Republic the long-term unemployment rate for men is slightly lower than for women, at respectively 8.8% and 9.0%.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In the Slovak Republic, people earn 19 335 US dollars per year on average, less than the OECD average of 34 466 USD.
+In the Slovak Republic, people earn 20 428 US dollars per year on average, less than the OECD average of 41 010 USD.
 Not everyone earns that amount however.
-Whereas the top 20% of the population earn 24 165 USD dollars per year, the bottom 20% live on 10 496 USD per year.
+Whereas the top 20% of the population earn an estimated 24 555 USD dollars per year, the bottom 20% live on an estimated 10 712 USD per year.